-Both the memory literature and folk psychology support the notion of visual examples being beneficial-the adage of "a picture is worth a thousand words" (traced back to an advertising slogan from the 1920s; Meider, 1990).
-Indeed, it is well-understood that more information can be conveyed through a simple illustration than through several paragraphs of text (e.g., Barker & Manji, 1989; Mayer & Gallini, 1990).
-Illustrations can be particularly helpful when the described concept involves several parts or steps and is intended for individuals with low prior knowledge (Eitel & Scheiter, 2015; Mayer & Gallini, 1990).
+Both the memory literature and folk psychology support the notion of visual examples beina beneficial-the adage of "a picture is worth a thousand words" (traced back to an advertising slogan from the 1920s; Meider, 1990).
+Indeed, it is well-understood that more information can be conveyed through a simple illustration than through several paragraphs of text (e.g., Barker &Manji, 1989; Mayer &Gallini, 1990).
+Illustrations can be particularly helpful when the described concept involves several parts or steps and is intended for individuals with low prior knowledge Mayer (Eitel&Scheiter, 2015; &Gallini, 1990).
 Figure 6 provides a concrete example of this. information can flow illustrating how through neurons and synapses.

-In addition to being able to convey information more succinctly, pictures are also more memorable than words (Paivio & Csapo, 1969, 1973).
+In addition to being able to convey information more succinctly, pictures are also more memorable than words (Paivio&Csapo, 1969, 1973).
 In the memory literature, this is referred to as the picture superiority effect, and dual coding theory was developed in part to explain this effect.
 Dual coding follows from the notion of text being accompanied by complementary visual information to enhance learning.
-Paivio (1971, 1986) proposed dual coding theory as a mechanistic account for the integration multiple information "codes" to process of information.
+Paivio (1971, 1986) proposed dual coding theory as a mechanistic account for the integration information "codes" of multiple to process information.
 In this theory, a code corresponds to a modal or otherwise distinct representation of a concept-e.g., "mental images for 'book' have visual, tactual, and other perceptual qualities similar to those evoked by the referent objects on which the images are based" (Clark & Paivio, 1991, p.
 152).
-Aylwin (1990) provides a clear example of how the word "dog" can evoke verbal, visual, and enactive representations (see Fig. 7 for a similar "SPOON", example for the word based on Aylwin, 1990 (Fig. 2) Madan & and Singhal, 2012a (Fig. 3)).
-Codes also can correspond to emotional properties (Clark & Paivio, 1991; Paivio, 2013).
+Aylwin (1990) provides a clear example of how the word "dog" can evoke verbal, visual, and enactive representations (see Fig. 7 for a similar word "SPOON". example for based the on Aylwin, 1990 (Fig. 2)

+andMadan&Singhal, 2012a (Fig. 3)).
+Codes can also correspond to emotional properties (Clark &Paivio, 1991; Paivio, 2013).
 Clark and Paivio (1991) provide a thorough review of dual coding theory and its relation to education, while Paivio (2007) provides a comprehensive treatise on dual coding theory.
 Broadly, dual coding theory suggests that providing multiple representations of the same information enhances learning and memory, and that information that more readily evokes additional representations (through automatic imagery processes) receives a similar benefit.

 Paivio and Csapo (1973) suggest that verbal and imaginal codes have independent and additive effects on memory recall.
-Using visuals to improve learning and memory has been particularly applied to vocabulary learning (Danan, 1992; Sadoski, 2005), but has also shown success in other domains such as in health care (Hartland, Biddle, & Fallacaro, 2008).
-To take advantage of coding, verbal information should dual be accompanied by a visual representation when possible.
-However, while the studies discussed all indicate that the use of multiple representations of favorable, information is it is important to representation acknowledge that each also increases cognitive load and can lead to oversaturation (Mayer & Moreno, 2003).
+Using visuals to improve learning and memory has been particularly applied learning to vocabulary (Danan, 1992; Sadoski, 2005), but has also shown success in other domains such as in health care (Hartland, Biddle, &Fallacaro, 2008).
+To take advantage of information dual coding, verbal should be accompanied by a visual representation when possible.
+However, while the studies discussed all indicate that the use of multiple representations of favorable. information is it is important to representation that acknowledge each also increases cognitive load and can lead to oversaturation (Mayer & Moreno, 2003).

 Given that pictures are generally remembered better than words, it is important to ensure that the pictures students are provided with are helpful and relevant to the content they are expected to learn.
-McNeill, Uttal, Jarvin, and Sternberg (2009) found examples that providing visual decreased conceptual errors.
-However, McNeill et al. also found that when students were given visually rich examples, they performed more poorly than students who were not given any visual example, suggesting that the visual details can at times become a distraction and hinder performance.
+McNeill, Uttal, Jarvin, and Sternberg (2009) found that providing visual examples decreased conceptual errors.
+However, McNeill et al. also found that when students were given visually rich examples, they performed poorly than more students who were not given any visual example, suggesting that the visual details can at times become a distraction and hinder performance.
 Thus, it is important to consider that images used in teaching are clear and not ambiguous in their meaning (Schwartz, 2007).